N HERNDON, these facilities are open to the general public, call 703-435-6868, unless otherwise indicated:

 Fox Mill District Park, 2801 Fox Mill Road, Herndon.

-This 98-acre, fully managed park features outdoor equestrian facilities, amenities for craft fairs and other events.
+This 108-acre, fully managed park features outdoor equestrian facilities available for rent.
 Frying Pan also has a country store and offers hay rides.
 It has a rentable activity center with seating for 800.
 Horses are not provided.
+Open daily from dawn till dusk.

 Lake Fairfax Park, 1400 Lake Fairfax Drive, Reston.

-This park has paddle boats and excursion boat rides on Lake Fairfax and offers fishing from the banks.
+703-471-5415.
+Lake Fairfax facilities available, but must bring own boat.
 There is a water park complete with slides, a lazy river and a carousel.
-In addition, the park has picnic areas, camp grounds, athletic fields and cross-country skiing, with a concession stand during the summer.
+In addition, the park has picnic areas, camp grounds, and athletic fields, with a Papa Johns on the property.
+Open 7 a.m. till dark.